aragon/aragon-wiki/docs/dev/bug_bounty.md

 ## Areas of interest

-These are some examples of vulnerabilities that would be interesting:
+!!! tip "These are some examples of vulnerabilities that would be interesting"

     - Bypassing ACL rules to get unauthorized access to an app.
     - A user of an app performing an action that could freeze or lock the contract.
     - Being able to escalate permissions using the Voting app or Token Manager without a proper vote being successful.

 ## Out of scope

+!!! question "What we consider out of scope for this bug bounty"
     - Side-effects of properly authenticated smart contract upgrades or contract upgrades that change the storage layout of a contract.
     - Revocation of permissions or completely changing how a DAO operates due to an important permission being granted using the proper process.
     - Any frontend applications or client-side code interacting with the contracts, as well as testing code.
     - Mismatch of the functionality of the contracts and outdated spec documents.

 ## Resources

+!!! snippet "Documentation and resources for hackers"
     - Reference and documentation for aragonOS 3 can be found here ([https://hack.aragon.org/docs/aragonos-ref.html](https://hack.aragon.org/docs/aragonos-ref.html)) and a list of the changes that have been made for aragonOS 4 ([https://github.com/aragon/aragonOS/wiki/aragonOS-4:-Updates-to-aragonOS-and-aragon-apps](https://github.com/aragon/aragonOS/wiki/aragonOS-4:-Updates-to-aragonOS-and-aragon-apps)).
     - Documentation on how aragonOS apps should be developed: [https://hack.aragon.org/docs/aragonos-building.html](https://hack.aragon.org/docs/aragonos-building.html)

 ## Eligibility

+!!! success "Terms for eligible bounties"
     - Only unknown vulnerabilities will be awarded with a bounty, in case of duplicate reports, the first report will be awarded the bounty.
     - Public disclosure of the vulnerability before explicit consent from Aragon to do so, will make the vulnerability ineligible for a bounty.
     - Attempting to exploit the vulnerability in a public Ethereum network will also make it ineligible for a bounty.

 ## Reporting

+!!! note "Reporting a found vulnerability"
     - In order to report a vulnerability, please write an email to security@aragon.org with [BUG BOUNTY] in the subject of the email.
     - For sensitive vulnerabilities, please the encrypt the email using this [PGP key](rsc/security.asc) (Fingerprint: `B6D5 1396 4B9C 62B7`)
     - We will make our best effort to reply in a timely manner and provide a timeline for resolution.
     - Please include a detailed report on the vulnerability with clear reproduction steps.
 The quality of the report can impact the reward amount.